apache/mxnet/MKLDNN_README.md

 ### Enable OpenMP for MacOS

-If you want to enable OpenMP for better performance, you should modify these two files in MXNet root dictionary:
+If you want to enable OpenMP for better performance, you should modify the Makefile in MXNet root dictionary:

-1. Makefile:

 Add CFLAGS '-fopenmp' for Darwin.